GinoMan/CSharpPythonBridgePOC/README.md

 The method that is being exported MUST be a public static method.
 Tagging the method with `[DllExport]` suffices in most cases to export the method for use by Python.
 However, certain types will have to be marshaled in some way.

+Further testing has revealed that C# functions named in such a way that is the same as an object builtin function (like __bool__ or __repr__) will not replace those functions.
+However, it can be done manually by giving them a different name and then wrapping it in a class in theory.

+## Bool ##

+Booleans are marshalled completely transparently as well.
+Returning true from C# will evaluate to true in Python.
+Returning false from C# will evaluate to false in Python.

 # Special Thanks #

 Special thanks to @reflectronic on the C# discord for helping me with the marshaling of strings in C#.

 [1]: <https://docs.microsoft.com/en-us/dotnet/csharp/> (C# Programming Language for the .NET Platform)
 [2]: <https://www.python.org/> (Python Programming Language - 2.8)